-ID Verifact[TM] is Prodigy's new secure identity platform and related services, currently under development.
-ID Verifact[TM] will enable the rapid onboarding and adoption of Verified.Me, an offering of SecureKey Technologies.
-Verified.Me is being adopted by many Canadian banks, governments and others (digital asset providers) to enable secure, permission-based digital asset transfers to businesses requesting personal digital assets (digital asset consumers) at the time such requests are authorized by a consumer.
+The ID Verifact platform will also enable the rapid onboarding and adoption of Verified.Me, an offering of SecureKey Technologies.
+Verified.Me is being adopted by many Canadian banks and others (digital asset providers) to enable secure, permission-based digital asset transfers to businesses requesting personal digital assets when such requests are authorized by a consumer.
 Verified.Me is built on the IBM blockchain.
 Prodigy is a SecureKey Partner.

-Prodigy Vox[TM]
+Prodigy Vox

-Prodigy Vox[TM] is a new voice systems platform and related services, under development to enable the creation and management of new apps for Amazon's Alexa devices and Google Home devices.
-Other voice devices may be added in future, including Apple's HomePod and others.
+Prodigy Vox is a new voice systems platform and related services, under development to enable the creation and management of new apps for Amazon's Alexa devices and Google's Home devices.
+Other voice devices will be added in future, including Apple's HomePod and others.